-Using its MTW flexibility, PHA may approve payment standards up to 120% of the FMR to support leasing for existing voucher households and/or new voucher holders who wish to move to areas with empirically-documented improved educational systems, job opportunities, social services and other opportunities in the expectation that over time their need for housing and other subsidies will abate or diminish.
+Using its MTW flexibility, PHA may approve payment standards over up to 120% of the published SAFMR for each zip code in the group to support leasing for existing voucher households and/or new voucher holders who wish to move to areas with empirically-documented improved educational systems, job opportunities, social services and other opportunities in the expectation that over time their need for housing and other subsidies will abate or diminish.
 See Small Area FMR policies related to exceeding the 120% ceiling on payment standards.